itoleck/WindowsPerformance/Perfmon/CaptureScripts/README.md

 4. Run the Capture script. i.e. (.\Basic1WeekCollector_Win11-2022_CaptureStart.ps1)

 Some performance captures may stop at a certian duration and some will not.
-You can use Perfmon GUI, Logman and other tools to view and stop the capture created by the script in needed.
+You can use Perfmon GUI, Logman and other tools to view and stop the capture created by the script if needed.

+## Examples to view captures

+Logman.exe query

+## Examples to stop captures

+Logman.exe stop Basic1WeekCollector